 The Costs of Buying a Manufactured Home

 Buying a manufactured home is a large investment with new homes costing anywhere between $15,000 to over $100,000.
-Luckily, there is financing for manufactured homes that is very similarly to financing for site-built homes including similar down payments and loan terms.
-Cascade Financial Services offers a variety of loan programs and can work with buyers to customize the right loan for your individual needs.
+Luckily, there is financing for manufactured homes that is very similar to financing for site-built homes including similar down payments and loan terms.
+Cascade Financial Services offers a variety of loan programs and can work with buyers to customize the right loan for their individual needs.